 The rule placed the responsibility for substance hazard administration on producers, based on the principle of “no data, no market”.
-Manufacturing companies must collect data of all the substances utilized, record and submit the data to the ECHA with the intention to ship in and ship out products into EU.
+Manufacturing companies must collect data of all the substances utilized, record and submit the data to the European Chemicals Agency (ECHA) with the intention to ship in and out products into EU.

 REACH has a wide range of objectives.
-The goals are to:
+They are to:

-- Create a directory of all substances utilized in, as well as shipped into the European continent.
+- Create a directory of all substances utilized within, as well as shipped to the European continent.

-- Determine whether the compounds have, if any, negative effects on the public’s well-being or ecosystems.
+- Determine whether the compounds have any negative effects on the public’s well-being or ecosystems.

 - Allow permitted substances and implement safeguards for those that pose risks.

-- Assist in the gradual substitute of hazardous substances.
+- Assist in the gradual substitution of hazardous substances.

 - Substances that offer an undesirable danger should be restricted, limited or banned.